subbubana/Xoriant-internship-task/README.md

 The MCP Server requires a Google API Key to access the Gemini model.

-1. Obtain a Google API Key with access to the Gemini API (e.g., from Google AI Studio or Google Cloud Vertex AI).
+1. Obtain a Google API Key with access to the Gemini API (https://ai.google.dev/gemini-api/docs).
 2. Create a file named `.env` in the `mcp-server/` directory (at the same level as `main.py`).
 3. Add your API key to this file: